redfrogsss/McMyConsole-app/Readme.md

 ## ✨ Features
-This app aims to control and manage several small-scale Minecraft server from your phone.
+This app aims to monitor and manage several small-scale Minecraft server from your phone.

 Key features:
 - [x] Manage multiple servers